Our story

 Turning training budgets into a force for good

-We began by running corporate teambuilding events in which colleagues came together to cook large-scale meals for homeless and vulnerable people.
+We began by running corporate team building events in which colleagues came together to cook large-scale meals for homeless and vulnerable people.
 It was a new model which combined team development and corporate volunteering into one event.

 Seeking a home for a community food hub